Dedked11/kotlin-web-site/docs/topics/tour/kotlin-tour-intermediate-classes-part-2.md

 ### Exercise 3 {initial-collapse-state="collapsed" collapsible="true" id="objects-exercise-3"}

 You have an app where you want to record temperatures.
-The class itself stores the information in degrees Celsius, but you want to provide an easy way to create an instance also from degrees Fahrenheit.
-Complete the code so that the following code in the `main()` function runs successfully.
+The class itself stores the information in Celsius, but you want to provide an easy way to create an instance in Fahrenheit as well.
+Complete the data class so that the following code in the `main()` function runs successfully:

 <deflist collapsible="true">
     <def title="Hint">